 - Serve with Pineapple Mango Salsa if desired.

 Lime Leaves are availabe in the herb section of some grocery stores.
 If you have a hard time finding it there, check out your local Asian Supermarkets.

 Beetroot Powder is found in bulk sections of stores like Three Rivers Market and other Zero Waste Style Stores, but you can also find it on Amazon.

 Trader Joe's has a great Chile Lime seasoning blend that I use sometimes.
 Other times, I mix my own.
 If you can't find Chile Lime Seasoning, just use chile powder and a squeeze of lime!
 I also add a dash of Trader Joe's Umami Mushroom Seasoning Blend.

-If you are like me and like to make bulk foods, go ahead and make an instant pot full of the chicken and use it in other recipes throughout the week.
+If you like to make bulk foods, go ahead and make an instant pot full of the chicken and use it in other recipes throughout the week.

 First, the inspiration for the beet infused pickled onions came about after I bought some beetroot powder in bulk at my local coop, Three Rivers Market.
 If you aren’t sure where to find it locally, try something like this from Amazon.

 I plan to add the beetroot powder to various dishes for the benefits that come from beets.
 Not surprisingly, beets are rich in compounds that improve blood flow and can lower blood pressure.
 Beetroot powder has folate, potassium, iron, manganese, calcium, iron, fiber, and is rich in antioxidants.
 Why wouldn’t I want to add it to my food!?